Fatty Liver Disease: Foods You Must Stop Eating Right Now

 4. Foods high in sugar

-They usually are part of the “highly processed foods” category, but I want to make sure that you understand that they are not good.
-So all sweets bought in the store and sugar itself should be avoided as much as possible.
+They usually are part of the “highly processed foods” category, but I want to make sure that you understand how dangerous these are.
+Store-bought sweets, cakes, cookies, candy, and even sweetened yogurt are all bad for your liver.

 But again – speaking from my own experience – it is doable.
-Probably cutting off sugars will be the most difficult thing you will have to do and you will have incredible cravings, but it is doable.
+Probably cutting off sugars will be the most difficult thing for you and you will have incredible cravings, but it is doable.

-Eat fruits and if you really, really can’t these out completely, use only a fraction of what you normally would (so turn a teaspoon into a 1/4 of a teaspoon).
-You HAVE to do it!
+Eat fruits and if you really, really can’t cut these out completely, use only a fraction of what you normally would (so turn a teaspoon into a 1/4 of a teaspoon).
+You MUST do it!

 Conclusion

-I have completely changed my eating habits since being diagnosed, I am using very low amounts of fat or no fat at all when cooking and no sugar at all either and I can assure you that you won’t starve, you won’t eat the same things over and over again and you can easily do it without feeling that you’re living in a nightmare.
+I have completely changed my eating habits since being diagnosed, I am using very low amounts of fat or no fat at all when cooking and no sugar at all either and I can assure you that you won’t starve, you won’t eat the same things over and over again and your life will get much better.

-The first month is the most difficult – probably after two weeks or so, when your brain starts asking you for the unhealthy foods it’s used with.
+The first month is the most difficult – probably after two weeks or so, when your brain starts asking you for the unhealthy foods it’s used to.
 Say no and you’re on a path to a better, healthier life!
 You can do it!
-So do it for yourself and your family!
+Do it for yourself and your family!

-I’ve been doing this for six years now, even after having reversed my fatty liver.
-Once you get used to it, you will see that it’s actually easy to do.
-Surprisingly, food will start to taste better and you will be able to fully appreciate the flavor of the things you eat.
+I’ve been doing this since 2014 now, even after having reversed my fatty liver.
+Once you get used to it, you will see that it’s actually easy and you won’t want to turn back to the old, poor eating habits.

 Is it okay to add honey instead of sugar?
 Also I roast my vegetables and add only 1 table spoon of olive oil is this okay? also I like omelettes and only put one yoke when I use 3 eggs, but only use a small amount of oil?
 I have also started to eat tofu which does require some oil.
 I was diagnosed with Fatty liver over 1 year ago but did not really change my diet until about 2 months ago when the bloating and pain above the ribs became too much.
 I was always walking around with this uncomfortable swelling around my mid- section.
 I struggled to change my diet straight away but I have really begun to eat veg and fish and I have started to have green smoothies which can be a bit bitter hence why I asked if I could add honey.
 I found your website when I was looking for information and it has been so useful.
 I am really determined to change for the sake of my health.
 I have already lost some weight and I have more energy.
 I still have the odd chocolate but not everyday.
 Thanks for your help